Fixed point theorems of various nonexpansive actions of semitopological semigroups on weakly/weak* compact convex sets: Acknowledgment

 \section{Acknowledgment}

 The authors would like to thank K. Salame for valuable suggestions and comments.
-B. N. Muoi is supported by Hanoi Pedagogical University 2, Vietnam grant HPU2.UT-2021.03, and N.-C. Wong is supported by Taiwan MOST grant 108-2115-M-110-004-MY2.
+B. N. Muoi is supported by Hanoi Pedagogical University 2, Vietnam grant HPU2.UT-2021.03, and both authors are supported by Taiwan MOST grants 110-2811-M-110-520, 108-2115-M-110-004-MY2 and 110-2115-M-110-002-MY2.